IshadP/Obsidian_Notes/_Quick Notes/ML Answers.md

 To overcome these drawbacks, decision trees are often used as **base learners** in ensemble methods such as **Random Forests** and **Gradient Boosting Machines (GBM)**.
 In these ensemble techniques, multiple decision trees are combined to produce a more stable and accurate predictive model.

 In conclusion, decision trees are a fundamental and intuitive machine learning method that builds predictive models through a series of decision rules.
 While they are easy to interpret and implement, care must be taken to control overfitting and instability.
 With proper tuning and, if needed, by using them in ensembles, decision trees can be powerful tools for solving a wide range of classification and regression problems.

+## Boosting
+**oosting** is a powerful technique within **ensemble learning** that aims to build a strong predictive model by combining the outputs of many **weak learners**.
+A weak learner is a model that performs only slightly better than random guessing—for example, a shallow decision tree.
+The key idea behind boosting is that by sequentially training these weak models and focusing on the mistakes made by earlier models, the overall ensemble becomes highly accurate and capable of generalizing well to new data.

+Boosting works through an **iterative process**.
+Initially, all training data points are given equal weight.
+After the first weak learner is trained, the algorithm identifies the instances that were misclassified or had large errors.
+In the next iteration, it **increases the weights of these difficult examples** so that the next model focuses more on them.
+This process continues for a number of rounds, with each new model trying to correct the errors of its predecessor.
+In the end, the predictions of all the weak learners are **combined**, usually through weighted voting (in classification) or weighted averaging (in regression), where better-performing learners have more influence.

+One of the most foundational and early algorithms based on boosting is **AdaBoost (Adaptive Boosting)**.
+AdaBoost adjusts the weights of training examples after each round based on the performance of the weak learner.
+The final model is a weighted sum of all the learners, where learners that perform better are given higher importance.
+AdaBoost works well with simple base learners like decision stumps (trees with one split) and has been successfully used in areas such as face detection and fraud detection.

+Another major advancement in boosting is **Gradient Boosting**, which views boosting as an optimization problem.
+Instead of adjusting weights explicitly, gradient boosting fits each new model to the **residual errors** (the difference between actual and predicted values) of the previous model.
+This is done using techniques from gradient descent, which minimizes a specified **loss function** such as mean squared error or log-loss.
+Gradient Boosting is more flexible and powerful than AdaBoost, and many efficient versions of it have been developed, such as:

+- **XGBoost (Extreme Gradient Boosting)** – optimized for speed and performance

+- **LightGBM (Light Gradient Boosting Machine)** – efficient for large datasets with high-dimensional features

+- **CatBoost** – designed to handle categorical data automatically and reduce overfitting

+Boosting has several **advantages**.
+It often produces models with very **high accuracy**, handles **non-linear relationships**, and works well on **imbalanced datasets**.
+It is robust against overfitting when tuned properly and is especially effective in structured/tabular data, which is common in industries like finance, healthcare, and marketing.

+However, boosting also has some **disadvantages**.
+It is **sensitive to noisy data and outliers** because the algorithm keeps focusing on difficult (and possibly incorrect) instances.
+Additionally, it can be **computationally expensive**, especially with large datasets or deep trees as base learners.
+Boosting algorithms also require careful **hyperparameter tuning**, such as the number of estimators, learning rate, and tree depth, to prevent overfitting and ensure good generalization.